jbms/sphinx-immaterial/docs/admonitions.rst

             Notice the blank line between the directive's beginning block and this content block.

-         .. example-admonition:: A custom title specified in both the
+         .. legacy:: A custom title specified in both the
             :title: directive's *argument* and :rst:`:title:` option.
                It can even span multiple lines.